-Students participate in a compulsory bushwalk camp, kayaking sessions, outdoor and activities.
+Students participate in a compulsory bushwalk camp, kayaking sessions and activities.
 Lessons will cover learning about bushwalking equipment, safety, camp craft, navigation, connection to natural environments and team building activities.
-A cost will be incurred for the camp and kayaking sessions.
+A cost will incur for the camp and kayaking sessions.

-Students participate in a compulsory 4-day bushwalk and overnight kayaking camp focusing on lightweight camping, social skills, and connection with natural environments.
+Students participate in a compulsory 4-day bushwalk and another experience focusing on lightweight camping, social skills, and connection with natural environments.

 Lessons will cover equipment, safety, basic first aid, map reading, navigation, camp craft and connection to natural environments.

 Environmental awareness is a key area of study and assessment, focusing on local issues.
 Students reflect on personal and group growth through experiences.
-A cost will be incurred for the camps.
+A cost will be incur for the camps.